 Once completed, your physician should return the form to you.
 There's no need to submit it to the DMV; simply make sure to keep it in your glove box at all times.
 It's a good idea to make copies of the form just in case you lose the original.

 Driving aids such as hand controls are available for drivers who need compensation for physical impairments.
-Ask your driving examiner for more information, or contact:
+Ask your driving examiner for more information.

 License plates for the disabled are available for both four-wheeled vehicles and motorcycles.
 The ordering process is the same as ordering any other plate or placard.
-For more information regarding obtaining, transferring, or exchanging such plates, as well as fees, call (304) 558-3900 or (304) 558-3900.
+For more information regarding obtaining, transferring, or exchanging such plates, as well as fees, call (304) 558-3900.

 If you are traveling to another state, your West Virginia disabled parking placard will probably be honored there.
 However, you might want to check ahead with the state to which you plan to travel.
 You can contact that state's DMV, review our Drivers with Disabilities section for that state, or give your regional DMV office a call first.

-- It's unlawful to apply for or use a disabled parking permit if you're not disabled, and doing so carries a fine of up to $500.
+- It's unlawful to apply for or use a disabled parking permit if you're not disabled, and doing so carries a fine.

 - You don't have to own the vehicle you're driving in order to use your disabled parking permit.

 - You must display your permit in clear view when the vehicle is parked in a designated space and remove it when you or your transporter are driving.

 - Your renewal notification is sent to the address the DMV has on record.
 Be sure to update your address with the DMV if you move.